kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-03-register-manage-services.md

 ---
 title: Register a service
 ---
 This guide shows you how to register a service of your external solution in Kyma.
+Execute these steps to register a Basic Authentication-secured API.

+>**NOTE:** Follow the [tutorial](ac-04-register-secured-api.md) to learn how to register APIs secured with different security schemes or protected against cross-site request forgery (CSRF) attacks.

 ## Prerequisites